yerlanyr/flaparser/README.md

 # Readme
 Example of BNF specification based parser nearley JS.
 Minimalistic language to create simple math operations and functions.
+Before start it need to be build so write `npm run build` and then.

 To start app write `npm start` in cli.